PrefectHQ/prefect/docs/guides/automations.md

 In this guide, we will showcase common usecases where automations can shine when responding to your workflows.
 We will create a simple notificaiton automation first.
 Then build upon that with an event based automation.
 Lastly, we will combine these ideas to create a well alerted and responsive deployment pattern.

+TODO: create a warning saying it is only available for Prefect Cloud

 # Cleaning data Example
 TODO: Find dataset to use or can pull from an api Automations are great when handling mixed outcome workflows, as you are able to respond to specific actions done by the orchestrator.